 All 200-level courses require taking History 151 or 152 first or permission of the instructor.

 233 Modern Middle East (3).
 The subject matter of this course is the Ottoman Empire and the creation of the Arab countries including Egypt, as well as Turkey, Iran, and Israel in the 20th century.
 Themes include colonialism and nationalism, secularism and religion, and literature and pop culture.
 Through this survey of Middle Eastern history the course aims to open up the American mental and emotional atlas and uncover the many meanings of the course title.
-Not offered 2013-14.
+Not offered 2015-16.

 235 India and Its World (3).
+Spring.
 A cultural history of South Asia from the earliest times to the twentieth century.
 Primary emphasis will be placed on the civilization of Hindustan and the interplay of Hindu and Islamic religious and cultural forces there.
 Themes include the rise of the major Indian religions; the cultural synthesis of the Mughal Empire; the impact of British rule; and the rise of the modern nations of India, Pakistan, Afghanistan, and Bangladesh.
 Economic, social, political, religious, and intellectual themes receive consideration.
+D. Howard.

 242 Africa and the World (3).
-Spring.
+Fall.
 This course covers specific themes in African history from ancient civilization to the contemporary period.
 Special attention will be given to Africa’s relation to the Mediterranean world, Africa’s contribution to the development of the Christian church, Islam in Africa, slavery and slave trades, the African diaspora, imperialism, colonialism, and the age of independence.
 This course seeks to place African within a number of global contexts asserting that far from being the “Dark Continent,” Africa was a major crossroads of civilizations throughout history.
 E. Washington.

 245 East Asia to 1800 (3).
-Fall.
+Spring.
 The history of East Asian civilizations from early times until the early modern period.
 Emphasis is on China and Japan, but Korea is also included.
 Primary objectives are for students to grasp the essential patterns of Chinese, Japanese, and Korean social structures, political systems, cultural values, and religious and ethical norms as they developed from the late traditional period through to 1800, and also to appreciate the similarities and differences among these civilizations.
 B. Berglund

 229 U.S.A.
 (4).
 Fall.
 This survey looks at American history according to several interlocking themes: colonial roots and cultural and political divergence; the costs and benefits of expansion; industrialization and immigration; American leadership in the twentieth century; and challenges in the current century.
 This course is not intended for those who plan to take period courses in American history.
 R. Schoone-Jongen.